-Energy commodity price swaps - - - (3)
+Energy commodity price swaps - 68 - (3)

-Interest rate swaps - - - (55)
+Interest rate swaps - 38 - (55)

+Foreign currency - 57 - -

-Equity contracts - - 4 4
+Equity contracts - 232 4 4

 Enron uses the following methods and assumptions in estimating fair values: (a) short- and long-term debt - the carrying amount of variable-rate debt approximates fair value, the fair value of marketable debt is based on quoted market prices and the fair value of other debt is based on the discounted present value of cash flows using Enron’s current borrowing rates; (b) company-obligated preferred securities of subsidiaries - the fair value is based on quoted market prices, where available, or based on the discounted present value of cash flows using Enron’s current borrowing rates if not publicly traded; and (c) energy commodity price swaps, interest rate swaps and equity contracts - estimated fair values have been determined using available market data and valuation methodologies.
 Judgment is necessarily required in interpreting market data and the use of different market assumptions or estimation methodologies may affect the estimated fair value amounts.